daniDLL/magento2-frontend/themes/index.md

 ## Practice

-> Create a custom theme extending the Magento Blank theme and configure this theme for default Store.
+> Create a custom storefront theme extending the Magento Blank theme and configure this theme for default Store.

+> Change Logo Store in the newly created theme.
+---
+> Create a custom Admin Theme.

+> Change Admin Login Logo.